This One Bowl Chocolate Cake is nearly as easy to make as a boxed mix. This simple, classic recipe results in a perfect chocolate cake every time!

 For the Cake

-- Preheat oven to 350 degrees F. Coat a 13- x 9-inch baking dish with nonstick cooking spray.
+• Preheat oven to 350 degrees F. Coat a 9- x 13-inch baking dish with nonstick cooking spray.

-- Pour batter into prepared baking dish.
+• Pour the batter into the prepared baking dish.
 Bake for 35 to 40 minutes or until a toothpick inserted in center comes out clean.
-Cool completely in pan before frosting.
+Cool completely in the pan before frosting.

-- Melt butter in a large saucepan over MEDIUM heat.
-Whisk in cocoa powder, buttermilk and vanilla.
-Turn heat to LOW and whisk in powdered sugar, using as much as you need until you've reached the desired consistency.
+• Melt butter in a large saucepan over MEDIUM heat.
+Whisk in the cocoa powder, buttermilk and vanilla.
+Turn the heat to LOW and whisk in the powdered sugar, using as much as you need until you've reached the desired consistency.
 It should be thick but pourable.
 Continue whisking vigorously until smooth.
-Stir in chopped nuts, if using, or reserve them to use as a garnish on top of frosting.
+Stir in chopped nuts, if using, or reserve them to use as a garnish on top.

-- Immediately pour frosting over cake and use an offset spatula or butter knife to spread it out evenly over the surface.
+• Immediately pour the icing over the cake and use an offset spatula or butter knife to spread it out evenly over the surface.
 Garnish with nuts, if desired.
 Allow to set for a few minutes before slicing and serving the cake.

 Nutrition